email@example.com / (213) 740-1375 / AHF B55E

 Kamei’s expertise is in the creation, development, and operations of innovative educational business models, including undergraduate and graduate degree programs and programs in professional education, life-long learning, and multi-disciplinary learning.
 She has been a leader at USC in expanding its graduate online programs, in establishing protocols for academic assessment, and enriching the student experience.
 She coalesces the objectives of university constituents – faculty, students, alumni, administration, and supporters – with those of business, non-profit, and community partners to enrich and further academic missions.
 She has presented at and participated in conferences such as the annual meeting of the American Association of Geographers, the URISA GIS-Pro Conference, and the GEOINT Symposium.

-She is serving on the board of directors of URISA (the Urban and Regional Information Systems Association), a nonprofit association for Geographice Information Science (GIS) professionals.
+She serves on the board of directors of URISA (the Urban and Regional Information Systems Association), a nonprofit association for Geographic Information Science (GIS) professionals.